without Internet Explorer,

 Manowar faithful will probably have an easier time digesting this one, so accustomed to mediocrity and disappointment are they.
 But yeah, this blows.
 Buy Into Glory Ride instead.

 After hearing this one, it's very clear that Manowar doesn't want to change anything of their classic and 'true' sound.
 They will keep playing loud and epic heavy metal, till the day of their death.
 And it's great to know that.
-Manowar is stuck in the sound of the "Kings of Metal" album, with heavy anthems against false metal and epic power ballads, wich always remember to that beautiful song, "Heart of Steel".
-Yes, here's nothing new, the same old Manowar, but the band is so great that it doesn't matter, although Manowar is releasing albums just like an excuse to play new songs live... they still are the same kickassing band.
+Manowar is stuck in the sound of the "Kings of Metal" album, with heavy anthems against false metal and epic power ballads, which always remember to that beautiful song, "Heart of Steel".
+Yes, here's nothing new, the same old Manowar, but the band is so great that it doesn't matter, although Manowar is releasing albums just like an excuse to play new songs live... they still are the same kickass band.

 When I say that there's nothing new here, it's applied to the whole album, including the musicianship.
 DeMaio and Columbus, still fucking great.
 Karl Logan, the new guitar player, does it great, he's OK for Manowar.
 And if a guitar player is OK for Manowar, he's outstanding.
 Adams' voice, great.
 A perfect voice for heavy metal, a voice that stayed through the years as one of the classic voices of heavy metal music.